ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina service is by default observable.
 This section focuses on enables observability with default systems with Jaeger for distributed tracing, and Prometheus and Grafana for Metrics Monitoring.

 **Pre-requisites**
-Make sure you have already installed Docker Community Edition (CE).
-You can follow [official documentation](https://docs.docker.com/install/) to install the docker.
+Make sure you have already installed Docker Community Edition (CE) to install external products such as Jaeger, Prometheus, etc. You can follow [official documentation](https://docs.docker.com/install/) to install the docker.

 **Steps**